ibexa/documentation-developer/docs/guide/cache/fastly.md

 fastly dictionary-item list --dictionary-id=ltC6Rg4pqw4qaNKF5tEW33
 ```

-Now we have a dictionary storing a user name and password.
+Now you have a dictionary storing a user name and password.
 The next thing to do is to alter the Fastly .vcl configration.
 and add the basic-auth support.
-In this example, we'll do that using snippets (https://docs.fastly.com/en/guides/about-vcl-snippets ) so that no changes
+In this example, do that using snippets (https://docs.fastly.com/en/guides/about-vcl-snippets ) so that no changes
 are need in the .vcl files shipped by Ibexa DXP.
 You need two snippets, store these as files on your system:

 In `snippet_basic_auth_error.vcl`: